qboyd8303/bandit-otw/bandit_levels.md

 ```

 ### What I Learned
-- 'cd' only works on directories, not files.
+- 'cd' only works on directories, not files
-- 'cat' displays file contents.
+- 'cat' displays file contents
 - Errors can help identify object types.

-## Level 1 -> 2
+## Level 1 → 2

 ### Date Completed: 2025-08-22